Civil Engineering BEng (Hons)

 After finishing my first year I started to apply for apprenticeships so that I could work and study at the same time.
 I was offered a job by The Highland Council who have encouraged me to carry on with my degree while working in their design office.
 Currently I work three days with the council, and study at the university the other two.
 I really like the fact that the class sizes are small; this means we get a lot of help and support from our lecturers.

-Emily Currie is studying on the BEng (Hons) Civil Engineering at our Inverness College UHI campus.
+Emily Currie is studying on the BEng (Hons) Civil Engineering at our UHI Inverness campus.

 The course is right for me as it fits alongside my work.
 Most of my lecturers are from a site background so they can really link things to the working environment.